A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Results

 \section{Results}

-In this section, we first illustrate the experiment setup for each RQ formulated in Section \ref{sec:methodology}, and we then present the results and findings for the four RQs.
+In this section, we present the results and findings for the four RQs formulated in Section \ref{subsec:research questions}.
+For each RQ, we first specify the particular experimental configuration and execution strategy based on the general setup in Section \ref{sec:experiment setup}, followed by a detailed analysis of the results.

-\subsection{RQ1: What is the effectiveness of different PEFT methods and full fine-tuning on various small LMs and LLMs?}
+\subsection{RQ1: What is the effectiveness of different PEFT methods and full fine-tuning on various SLMs and LLMs?}

 Since our objective is to demonstrate the effectiveness of PEFT methods on both small and large LMs for code smell detection, we conducted a series of experiments involving four PEFT methods (i.e., prompt tuning, prefix tuning, LoRA, and $(IA)^{3}$) and a group of models with different parameter sizes.
 Each PEFT method was employed to fine-tune the 9 base models (see Section~\ref{sec:base model selection}).
 Note that we only applied LoRA and $(IA)^3$ to Code-T5 as the current PEFT library does not support fine-tuning encoder-decoder models with prompt tuning and prefix tuning.
-We full fine-tuned all the small models due to resource constraints, as the computational demands of tuning all parameters in LLMs would surpass the available 48GB of GPU memory.
-Additionally, we reported and analyzed the computing resource consumption of these fine-tuning methods, and the results are shown in Figures \ref{fig:GPU of LLMs}, \ref{fig:GPU of small LMs on CC}, and \ref{fig:GPU on small LMs on CM}.
-Table \ref{tab:Results of small LMs and LLMs with different PEFT methods and full fine-tuning on detecting CC} and Table \ref{tab:Results of small LMs and LLMs with different PEFT methods and full fine-tuning on detecting CM} present the comprehensive comparison of small LMs and LLMs tuning with various PEFT techniques for detecting \textit{CC} and \textit{CM}, respectively.
+We full fine-tuned all the small models due to resource constraints, as the computational demands of tuning all parameters in LLMs would surpass the available 40GB of GPU memory.
+Table \ref{tab:results_of_RQ1_CC_CM} and Table \ref{tab:results_of_RQ1_FE_DC} present the comprehensive comparison of small LMs and LLMs tuning with various PEFT techniques for detecting \textit{CC}, \textit{CM}, \textit{FE}, and \textit{DC}, respectively.